ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.en-gb.md

 ## Instructions

 ### What is an AI Notebook and how to launch one?

 All steps for starting and working on AI Notebooks are described in the [AI Notebooks - Getting Started](/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition) guide.

 ### I can't connect to my notebook

 If you are unable to connect to AI Notebooks, please ensure the following:

-- **Your notebook is up and running:** To connect to your notebook, it must be in `RUNNING` or in `IN SERVICE` status (green colored on the OVHcloud Control Panel).
+- **Your notebook is up and running:** To connect to your notebook, it must be in `RUNNING` or in `IN SERVICE` status (green color in the OVHcloud Control Panel).
 If your notebook is starting up, wait a few moments until your data synchronizes and you will be able to connect.
 Starting time may vary due to some parameters.
 The more data you synchronize, the more time it will take.

 - **You have an authorized user or an authorized token:** To be able to connect to your notebook, you must have created a user or token.
 To create a new user, log into the OVHcloud Control Panel and open your Public Cloud project.
 Click on `Users & Roles` in the left menu under `Project Management`.
 In the roles assignment, don't forget to select `Administrator` and/or `AI Training Operator` for your user.
 To follow all the steps in detail, please refer to this [documentation](/pages/public_cloud/ai_machine_learning/gi_01_manage_users).